prophesee-ai/prophesee_ros_stereo_driver/README.md

 ![Event-based vision by Prophesee](event-based_vision_PROPHESEE.png)

+Note that this repository is experimental (it is not tested with the latest Metavision SDK).

 This metapackage contains ROS stereo driver based on a wrapper around [Metavision SDK](https://docs.prophesee.ai/) Driver Module.

 It offers the follosing ROS nodes: